 - For example: Veteran healthcare CEO who has tripled company growth under constantly evolving regulations; directs 600-bed hospital and manages $540 million annual operating budget; grounded in goodwill and integrity; adept at building leadership teams that bring out the best in all employees; National Advisory Council on Minority Health and Health Disparities appointee; dedicated to improving lives and communities.

 - Keep keywords in mind.
 Even though job-seekers need to differentiate themselves from others, they must still keep in mind (if applying directly) that many organizations use Applicant Tracking Systems (ATS) to scan submitted resumes.
 It is important to use keywords from the job description in your document to ensure it is picked up as relevant to the desired position.

-- Make it visually appealing but don’t go overboard.
+- Make the layout visually appealing but don’t go overboard.
 On the heels of the tip above, making your resume visually appealing is a great way to stand out.
 Be sure not to add too many images, however, because they aren’t recognizable to recruiting software.

 - Tailor your resume to each job.
-It is a good idea to have several versions of a resume so a recruiter can use the most appropriate one for a particular job.
-Whether you are interested in becoming a CEO in the private sector, run a nonprofit, or segue to education, the resume that is presented to the company or organization should be specific to them.
+Having several versions of a resume is a good idea so a recruiter can use the most appropriate one for a particular job.
+Whether you are interested in becoming a CEO in the private sector, running a nonprofit, or segueing to education, the resume that is presented to the company or organization should be specific to them.